McSherry/McSherry.SemanticVersioning/docs/McSherry.SemanticVersioning/README.md

 # `McSherry.SemanticVersioning` namespace

 The `McSherry.SemanticVersioning` namespace is the root namespace for `libSemVer.NET`.
-It contians everything relevant to working with semantic versions.
+It contains everything relevant to working with semantic versions.

 ## Classes